madfam-io/plinto/docs/enterprise/integrations/README.md

 # Enterprise Integration Guide

-Comprehensive guide for integrating Plinto with enterprise systems and third-party services.
+Comprehensive guide for integrating Janua with enterprise systems and third-party services.

 ## 🎯 Overview

-This guide covers enterprise-grade integrations for organizations deploying Plinto as their identity infrastructure.
+This guide covers enterprise-grade integrations for organizations deploying Janua as their identity infrastructure.
 It includes SSO providers, SCIM 2.0 provisioning, enterprise directories, and third-party system integrations.

 ## 🏢 Enterprise SSO Integration